Desiree Luke

 Desiree Luke is a Trinidadian former cricketer who played as a right-arm off break bowler.
 She appeared in eight One Day Internationals for the West Indies between 1993 and 1997.
 She played domestic cricket for Trinidad and Tobago.

-Luke made her One Day International at the 1993 World Cup in England.
-She appeared in five of her team's seven matches, and took four wickets, with a best of 3/27 against England.
+Luke made her One-Day International at the 1993 World Cup in England.
+She appeared in five of her team's seven matches, and took four wickets, with the best of 3/27 against England.
 Luke was retained in the West Indian squad for the 1997 World Cup in India.
 In three matches at that tournament, she took six wickets – 2/12 against Sri Lanka, 1/24 against India, and 3/57 against New Zealand.